pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 Standard studying methods, re-reading and highlighting texts, watching videos etc. can give you the feeling of knowing a set of materials too early.
 Have you ever gotten the feeling while reading a new text during study that it immediately makes perfect sense?
 That you really kind of already know this because it's all perfectly logical?
 This is a trap.

-What happens is you become familiar with the wording of the text, the sentences, paragraphs, sections and headings, rather than the actual materials presented.
+What happens is you become familiar with the wording of the text, the sentence-structure, and phrasing, rather than the actual materials presented.
 In order to avoid this, I strived to become a more active learner.

 ## Retrieval is Key